-I am an infant feeding expert, and it’s highly likely that I can help you, even if you’ve seen many other healthcare professionals.
-I am here to Inspire, Prepare and Empower you in a non-judgemental way.
-Let me help you meet your personal goals.
+We are infant feeding experts, and it’s highly likely that we can help you, even if you’ve seen many other healthcare professionals.
+We are here to Inspire, Prepare and Empower you in a non-judgemental way.
+Let us help you meet your personal goals.
 Lactation Consultations options:

 $210 for a 2 hour Consultation – in the comfort of your own home.
 This includes follow-up telephone, email and text support.
 If a second in-person consultation is needed, the cost is $125.
 Availability: 24/7 including weekends and holidays.